 - make additional recommendations for the future of online consulting

-Appointments in both mediums are mostly with graduate students and students in Project Dragonfly.
+Appointments in both mediums are mostly with graduate students.
 The similarities end here, and the differences reveal how both mediums are needed to reach different populations of students.
 Most synchronous appointments are with full-time students, with students associated with the Oxford Campus, and for on-campus courses.
 On the other hand, the majority of asynchronous appointments are with part-time students, students who associate with the Online campus, and students taking online courses.
 The overwhelming majority of asynchronous appointments are with students outside of Oxford (81%).

 Based on the data presented in this report, I have 3 recommendations:

-I also suggest allowing some consultants to train for asynchronous before synchronous, or in some cases, instead of.
-Several potential online consultants have been overwhelmed or intimidated by synchronous and its potential for tech issues, which may explain their hesitation to be trained.
+I also suggest allowing some consultants to train for asynchronous consulting before synchronous consulting, or in some cases, instead of.
+Several potential online consultants have been overwhelmed or intimidated by synchronous consulting and its potential for technology issues, which may explain their hesitation to be trained online.
 Some consultants, such as myself, may be stronger in an asynchronous environment where they have time to carefully consider their feedback and build their confidence as an online consultant.
-Introducing them to online consulting through asynchronous first (especially after we add audiovisual commentary) may help them prepare for and warm up to synchronous.
+Introducing them to online consulting through asynchronous consulting first (especially after we add audiovisual commentary) may help them prepare for and warm up to synchronous consulting.

 - Maintain a separate online schedule.
-During our pilot in Fall 2015, placing online hours in their own schedule during the last 8 weeks resulted in a 93% increase in online appointments.
-From that point on, the online schedule has consistently had the highest percentage of use and the lowest number of unused hours out of all of our schedules.
-Each of the online consultants have provided their perspectives on page 31.
-The Online schedule supports inclusivity and accessibility for online students, allows for data tracking of increases/decreases in online appointments, better clarifies the online consulting process, enables consistent online consultant training and pilots for changes, and supports our expansion of the program.
+During our pilot in Fall 2015, placing online hours in their own schedule during the last 8 weeks of the semester resulted in a 93% increase in online appointments.
+From that point on, the Online schedule has consistently had the highest percentage of use and the lowest number of unused appointment hours out of all of our schedules.
+The Online schedule supports inclusivity and accessibility for online students, allows for data tracking of increases/decreases in online appointments, better clarifies the online consulting process, enables consistent online consultant training, and supports our expansion of the online program.